The memo should be no longer than necessary. Don't leave important things out but don't write a paragraph when a sentence or two will do.

 Bad: "The benefit of the food stamp program to eligible households having two children would be $5,000.
 These households have an average income of $15,000 so the benefit would be equivalent to a 33% increase in their income.
 Eligible households with three children would receive $6,000 in benefits and have an average income of $17,000 (benefits are 35% of income).
 Households with four or more children have an average income of $18,000 and would receive $6,500 (36% of income).
 Households with one child would receive $4,000 and households with no children would receive $3,000.
 The average incomes of these two groups is $14,000 and $18,000 respectively."

-Problem: Lots of information but it's tedious to read and it's hard for the reader to compare across groups.
+Problem: TL;DR. Lots of information but it's tedious to read and it's hard for the reader to compare across groups.
+People may skip it.

-Better: "The table below shows the food stamp benefits and average income for eligible households with different numbers of children.
+Better: "Table 1 shows the food stamp benefits and average income for eligible households with different numbers of children.
 Also shown is the benefit as a percent of the household's income."

 |Number of Children||Average Income||Food Stamp Benefit||Relative Gain|